Meet Khamla: A Don Det Guesthouse Owner on Dolphins, Tubing, and Why Tourists Should Stop Rushing

 Best sunset spot?

 The tip of Don Det, south end.
-There's a little sandy point where the river splits around the island.
+A little sandy point where the river splits around the island.
 Sit there with a Beerlao at 5:30 PM.
 The sky turns orange, then pink, then purple.
 The fishermen come in with their nets.
 If you're quiet, you might hear nothing at all except the river.

 That's the best thing about Don Det.
 The quiet.